AztecProtocol/aztec-packages/yellow-paper/docs/data-publication-and-availability/index.md

 As alluded to earlier, we belong to the school of thought that Data Availability and Publication is different things.
 Generally, what is often referred to as Data Availability is merely Data Publication, e.g., whether or not the data have been published somewhere.
-For data published on Ethereum you will currently have no issues getting a hold of the data because there are many full nodes and they behave nicely, but they could are not guaranteed to be so.
+For data published on Ethereum you will currently have no issues getting a hold of the data because there are many full nodes and they behave nicely, but they are not guaranteed to continue doing so.
 New nodes are essentially bootstrapped by other friendly nodes.

 With that out the way, it would be prudent to elaborate on our definition from earlier: